Ignatius of Loyola: Death and canonization

+By 1553 Ignatius' health had begun to fail, and he decided to dictate a testament of his life to a Jesuit named Louis Gonzalez.
+The work was later published as an autobiography in 1555.
+It recounts Ignatius' life during the 1520s and 1530s, starting with his convalescence and religious conversion.

 Ignatius died in Rome on 31 July 1556, probably of the "Roman Fever", a severe variant of malaria which was endemic in Rome throughout medieval history.
 An autopsy revealed that he also had kidney and bladder stones, a probable cause of the abdominal pains he suffered from in later life.

 The anatomist Matteo Colombo was present at the necropsy of St. Ignatius.
 He describes the results in his De re anatomica libre XV:

 From the facts presented, the exact cause of death cannot be established.
 The stones mentioned in the kidneys, ureters, urinary bladder and gall bladder appear to indicate nephrolithiasis and cholelithiasis.
-The so-called stones in the veins appear to be thrombosed hemorrhoids.
+The so-called stones in the veins appear to be thrombosed haemorrhoids.
 Those mentioned in the colon, liver, and lungs suggest the possibility of a malignant gastro-intestinal growth with metastases to the liver and lungs.
 Because of the inadequacy of the protocols of the sixteenth century, the exact final anatomical diagnosis on the autopsy of Ignatius cannot be established beyond doubt.

-His body was dressed in his priestly robes and placed in a wooden coffin and buried in the crypt of the Maria della Strada Church on 1 August 1556.
+His body was dressed in his priestly robes, placed in a wooden coffin and buried in the crypt of the Maria della Strada Church on 1 August 1556.
 In 1568 the church was demolished and replaced with the Church of the Gesù.
 Ignatius' remains were reinterred in the new church in a new coffin.

 Ignatius was beatified by Pope Paul V on 27 July 1609, and canonized by Pope Gregory XV on 12 March 1622.
 His feast day is celebrated annually on 31 July, the day he died.
 He is venerated as the patron saint of Catholic soldiers, the Military Ordinariate of the Philippines, the Roman Catholic Archdiocese of Baltimore, in his native Basque Country, the Roman Catholic Diocese of Antwerp, Belo Horizonte, Junín, and Rome.